akshat2200/text-classification/README.md

 ## Run on Demo Data
 ---
-This results are just capability of model, you can optimize it according to your own data by changing parameters
+These results are just capability of model, you can optimize it according to your own data by changing parameters

 <br />